How Sweet it is to Absorb Sucrose, But What if you Can’t?

 For those who have developed this malabsorption, dietary changes are one of the best options for symptom management.

-Next, is following a two-week elimination diet specifically focused on the removal of sugars and starches in order to calm inflammation and obtain better results.
-After the two-week elimination period, start with reintroducing starchy foods.
-You will only reintroduce one food at a time and space reintroduction by three-to-five days.
+Start with maintaining a food diary to track the foods eaten and the amounts consumed.
+This is important to understanding triggers and appropriately removing those foods from your diet.
+Next, follow a two-week elimination diet specifically focused on removing sugars and starches to calm inflammation and obtain better results.
+After the two-week elimination period, start reintroducing starchy foods.
+You will only reintroduce one food at a time and space reintroduction by three to five days.

-Because of her efforts she was highly successful, she was able to find foods that she could enjoy and eat without fear.
-Overtime, she was back to her ideal weight, started going back to her yoga class, and to her delight, she was able to travel again.
+We eventually were able to determine the specific amount, in grams, of sucrose she could consume per day to remain symptom-free, have sweets, and eat them too.
+Because of her efforts, she was highly successful.
+She was able to find foods that she could enjoy and eat without fear.
+Over time, she was back to her ideal weight, started going back to her yoga class, and, to her delight, was able to travel again.

 Hi Navya, I am so sorry to hear this.
 I recommend reaching out to your primary care physician or, if you have one, your gastroenterologist.
 They can recommend specific tests to rule out or confirm sucrose malabsorption.